uleman-code/Pepperwood/README.md

 ## Installation (Windows only)
 ### Prerequisite: Python 3.12.2
-Due to the use of libraries that do not yet support the latest versions of Python,<br>this application requires version 3.12.2.
+Due to the use of libraries that do not yet support the latest versions of Python,<br/>this application requires version 3.12.2.
-1. Get the Windows web installer for Python 3.12.2 at<br>https://www.python.org/ftp/python/3.12.2/python-3.12.2-amd64.exe
+1. Get the Windows web installer for Python 3.12.2 at<br/>https://www.python.org/ftp/python/3.12.2/python-3.12.2-amd64.exe
 1. Go through the Windows installer process:
     - On the first screen,
         - Check the box **Add Python 3.12 to PATH**
         - Choose **Install Now**
     - Beware of long paths.
         - Deep hierarchies of directories with long names; may require a policy or registry change.
-1. Verify that the Python launcher was installed: Enter the following command in a command window (the C-prompt is only shown for context).<br>
+1. Verify that the Python launcher was installed: Enter the following command in a command window.<br/>
-`C:\> py --list`<br>
+`py --list`<br/>
 This should show the currently installed version.

 ### Installing the application itself